search icon

 However, if you run your LLC illegally, commit fraud, or mingle your personal and business funds, your personal liability protection may be compromised.
 A court would treat you like a sole proprietor or general partnership.

-• If you’ve picked an available business name and appointed a registered agent, then you’re probably ready to file your Certificate of Formation (the Texas formation document) and start an LLC.
+• If you’ve picked an available business name and appointed a registered agent, then, from a paperwork standpoint, you’re probably ready to file your Certificate of Formation (the Texas formation document) and start an LLC.
 But if you’re unsure, check out this handy LLC checklist to keep yourself on track.

 • Texas doesn’t require an annual report for LLCs to update their basic information with the Secretary of State (a common requirement in most states).
 However, when each LLC pays its franchise taxes, it will submit an annual franchise tax report to the Comptroller of Texas.
-Even if your LLC doesn’t owe anything in franchise taxes (and most won’t), you’ll still be responsible for filing a No Tax Due Report (Form 05-163) and a Public Information Report (Form 05-102) every year (due May 15).
+Even if your LLC doesn’t owe anything in franchise taxes (and most won’t), you’ll still be responsible for filing Form 05-102, Public Information Report (PDF), or Form 05-167, Ownership Information Report (PDF) every year (due May 15).

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.